From the soccer coaching book:

 Regardless of team shape and formations, players move and interact based on the position of the ball and the opposition, as well as the immediate danger and the state of the game.
 It is important to note, as we will see below – with the graphic of the Netherlands against Costa Rica – back lines can shift between three, four and five players.
 Tactics and formations are situational and will depend on the team’s need at a particular time.

-Just published, the follow-up to Making The Ball Roll
+Also from Ray Power, the follow-up to Making The Ball Roll

 Out of Possession

 Playing with three central defenders will predictably make a team quite strong in central areas, but sometimes quite vulnerable in the wider, less occupied zones.
 In their semi-final clash, Argentina routinely tried to get runners down the sides of the Netherlands’ back three, through their attacking trio of Higuaín, Messi and Lavezzi.
 It is normal when out of possession, therefore, for the team’s wing-backs to join their three centre-back colleagues and produce a five-man defence.
 Teams that set up with three central defenders will often transform their back line into playing with a crescent shape containing either four or five individuals.

 In the case of the Netherlands, their numerical superiority in central defensive areas allowed them to press players aggressively in and around their penalty area.
 They could leave their ‘zone’ (their line of three) to deal with any danger they saw fit.
 We often saw Stefan de Vrij, Ron Vlaar or Martins Indi leave their positions to put pressure on a striker or advanced midfield player, without the fear of being exposed, like a centre-back would be when playing in a two-man partnership.